Journey

 Health Issues aren’t My Identity.
 They are My Reality.

 It can be challenging to live what people consider a normal life when you get reminders every day, throughout the day, that you live with numerous health conditions.
-We all know that person.
-The one you avoid asking, “How are you,” because you know the response will…
+No One Wants to Be that Guy We all know that person—the one you avoid asking, “How are you?”
+You don’t…